julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 ## Traditional Preparations

-Fresh violet leaf was commonly used because many herbalists believed spring herbs worked best while still green and living.
+Fresh violet leaf was often gathered in early spring while the leaves were still tender and cool from the damp forest floor.
+Many herbalists believed spring herbs worked best while still green and living.

 Traditional methods included: